 “I’d rather see cornstalks and pumpkins.” ~ Grace F.

-ECO-FRIENDLY HALLOWEEN DECORATIONS WITH A NATURAL FLAIR
+CHOOSE ECO-FRIENDLY HALLOWEEN DECORATION WITH A NATURAL FLAIR

 Other ideas for natural decorating include: